About THISTL

 Beth has been involved in uplifting the transgender community since 2013.
 They graduated with a BFA in Cultural Anthropology from SIU Edwardsville in 2016.
 They are transgender, and genderqueer, and have been growing their community development skills for over 15 years.
 They are as handy with tools as they are with community outreach.
 Beth has worked at the Trans Queer Flat, the Metro Trans Umbrella Group, and the Equal Housing Opportunity Council.

-We are not required to submit the full form 990, but have provided insight into our budget via Candid.
+Our 990 and other budget insight is available free via Candid.
 THISTL has earned a platinum seal of transparency from Guidestar.
-You can learn more about our financials by visiting our profile.
+You can learn more by visiting our profile.

 We are a 501(c)3 registered organization: EIN: 87-1008250